 G. Increased use of over-the-counter medications.

-L. Increased interest in tests for HIV or sexually transmitted diseases.
+K. Increased interest in tests for sexually transmitted diseases.

 Dr. Allen will carefully and thoroughly review your records to find marker evidence that can be added to your nexus letter to support your claim .

 You can reach our office at (919) 849-8617 or use the button below to schedule your free consultation to discuss getting service connected for PTSD and/or MST.

 We provide nexus letters for all of these conditions and more!